 130 Bridgers Street // 252-823-4159

-Blount-Bridgers Historical Gardens
+Blount-Bridgers Historical Arboretum

 130 Bridgers Street // 252-823-4159

 Surrounding the Blount-Bridgers House are its attractive gardens comprised of mostly native plants, shrubbery, flowers and trees that were prevalent in the early 1800's.
 A perennial garden, two shade gardens, a kitchen garden and evergreens are maintained by the Blount-Bridgers Garden Committee, a 14-member governing body that sponsors an annual Garden Symposium with noted speakers and vendors, and hosts plant and flower sales fundraisers to support beautification efforts for the gardens.
 Most notable is the gardens’ Quercus stellata, an 87-foot tall Post Oak that shares the NC Co-Champion State Tree with two other trees in the western part of the state.
+Additional information about the arboretum may be found at https://www.blountbridgersarboretum.com/plants.

 Pender History Museum